 Deinterlacing is defined as the changing of an interlaced image into a progressive scan image.

 Most of the newer technology display devices have some type of deinterlacer built into them, but just as in scaling, how well it is performed is critical to the image quality you see.
-On the other hand only a few have interest on how does the Millionaire Blueprint work.

 Video comes to your display in two forms: video from a video camera and video produced from film.
 Both present their own unique challenges for a deinterlacer.